nigelhartm/reinforcement_learning_jigsaw_puzzle/README.md

 # reinforcement_learning_jigsaw_puzzle
 In a computer game I liked to play as a kid there exist a minigame called Jigsaw.
 It is hard to do efficiently.
 The reward varies dependent on how much steps you need to solve, so it will be interesting to find a solver.
 It is a tetris like puzzle which can be solved easily using heuristics.
-For learning purpose I will use reinforcement learning
+For learning purpose I will use reinforcement learning.

 ## Environment
 conda create -n jigsaw numpy pytorch -c anaconda -c pytorch<br>